Positron Emission Tomography Certificate

 Program Admission Requirements

-- Must possess one of the following
+- Must possess the following active certifications:

 - If applicant’s first language, or language of instruction, is not English, English proficiency examination scores are required.

 - Test of English as a Foreign Language (TOEFL) minimum scores are 550 (pBT) or 213 (cBT) or 79 (iBT).

 - The International English Language Testing System (IELTS) minimum score required is 6.5.